-Erase Humankind From Your Surfing Life In Five Easy Steps
+How To Surf Alone In America…

-By Matt Pruett
+By Matt Pruett:

 “In this crowded world, the surfer can still seek and find the perfect day, the perfect wave, and be alone with the surf and his thoughts.” -John Severson